deepak-appinventiv/checkpoint_doc/docs/quivio/components/bottomSheets/sheetWithFilters.md

 # SheetWithFilters

-The `SheetWithFilters` component is a versatile React Native filter interface that allows users to select and apply multiple filters from different categories.
+The `SheetWithFilters` component is a versatile filter interface that allows users to select and apply multiple filters from different categories.
 It features a two-column layout with filter types and their corresponding options, along with reset and apply functionality.

 ## Usage